Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🌙 Does hydroponic thyme need a dark period at night?

-Yes.
-Hydroponic plants require a rest period to process the energy they absorb during the light cycle.
-Give your thyme at least 10 hours of darkness every night.
-A basic outlet timer makes this hands-off.
-If your kitchen stays brightly lit until late, move the jar to a dimmer shelf or hallway during the dark period.
+Yes, since plants process the day’s energy during darkness.
+Give thyme at least 10 hours off every night, which an outlet timer handles without you thinking about it.
+If your kitchen stays brightly lit late, move the jar to a dimmer shelf rather than leaving the grow light running.

 🧪 What is the best pH for hydroponic thyme?